-There are two versions of the hotel pickup report available.
+There are three versions of the hotel pickup report available.
 Keep reading to learn more about what a pickup report can do for you, or skip ahead:

 Learn more on How to Get the Most Value Out of a Pickup Report